emissary-ingress/emissary/docs/topics/using/edgectl/index.md

 In order to run the sidecar:
 - you need to include the Traffic Agent container in the microservice pod;
-- you need to switch the microservice's `Service` definition to point to the Traffic Agent's listening port.
-Using named ports such as `http` or `https` allow us to change the `Pod` definition without changing the `Service` definition; and
+- you need to switch the microservice's `Service` definition to point to the Traffic Agent's listening port (using named ports such as `http` or `https` allow us to change the `Pod` definition without changing the `Service` definition); and
 - you need to tell the Traffic Agent how to set up for the microservice, using environment variables.

 Here is a modified set of manifests that includes the Traffic Agent (with notes below):